Dilworth House

-Dilworth House is a historic home located at Port Penn, New Castle County, Delaware.
-The earliest section of the house dates to the late-17th century.
-It was built in two sections; the west section being the oldest.
+Dilworth House is a historic home in Port Penn, Delaware.
+The earliest section of the house dates to the late 17th century.
+It was built in two sections, the west section being the oldest.
 It consists of two separate, 2 1/2-story brick sections, each three bays wide.
 The house features diapered brickwork.
 A frame rear wing was added in the second half of the 19th century.
 The Dilworth House is a rare surviving specimen of an early Delaware yeoman's house.

 It was listed on the National Register of Historic Places in 1973.